alexkychen/assignPOP/README.md

   * step 2.
 Import the library, `library(devtools)`
   * step 3.
 Then enter `install_github("alexkychen/assignPOP")`

 Note: When you install the package from Github, you may need to install additional packages before the assignPOP can be successfully installed.
-Follow the hints your R provided and then re-install the assignPOP.
+Follow the hints that R provided and then re-run `install_github("alexkychen/assignPOP")`.

 ## Package tutorial
 Please visit the following site for more infomration